 - Service in a contingency operation as designated by DoD, and receive special pay for duty subject to hostile fire or imminent danger as certified by DoD.

-Read the fine print in the IRS notice, but if you’re getting that pay on deployment then you’re probably eligible for the tax code’s annual additions limit of $55,000/year to your TSP.
+Read the fine print in the IRS notice, but if you’re getting that pay on deployment then you’re probably eligible for the tax code’s annual additions limit to your TSP: $55,000/year in 2018, $56,000/year in 2019.

 What’s the Annual Additions Limit?

 What does that limit look like?
-Here’s another section of that table from the TSP contributions limits page:
+Here’s another section of that table from the TSP contributions limits page for 2018 and 2019:

 Here’s the important fine print from that chart: